-In order to complete the proof of Theorem~\ref{thm: from path-set system to grid minor}, we show, using the following theorem, that for each cluster $S_i$, we can either find an $(\Omega(\sqrt h)\times \Omega(\sqrt h))$-grid minor inside $G[S_i]$, or compute a good $A_i$-$B_i$ linkage $\lset_i$.
+In order to complete the proof of Theorem~\ref{thm: find grid minor or good linkage}, we show, using the following theorem, that we can either find a model of the $(h_1\times h_1)$-grid minor in $G$, or compute a good $A$-$B$ linkage $\lset$.

 \begin{theorem} There is an efficient algorithm, that, given an $A$-$B$ linkage $\lset$, such that $\lset$ is not a good linkage, returns one of the following: